Zacsluss/particle_physics_simulator/README.md

 ---

 <a name="introduction"></a>
-## 👋 Introduction
+## 👋 Hey, I'm Zac

-An interactive physics playground where you can spawn, manipulate, and watch **1,000 particles** interact in real-time at **60 FPS**.
+I work on enterprise platforms by day and build performance-focused projects by night.
+This interactive physics playground is a fun place where you can spawn, manipulate, and watch **1,000 particles** interact in real-time at **60 FPS**.
 This simulator features six distinct physics modes — from Newtonian gravity to DNA helix formations — all running with **zero runtime dependencies**.

 **What makes it interesting:**